Climate change, energy, water scarcity, mining, coastal management, and the need for conservation are just a few of the issues facing Australia today.

 - Live and study in close proximity to the Australian coast which features a diverse tropical reef ecosystem

-- Meet with local organizations focused on many areas of conservation and the environment
+- Meet with local organizations focused on many areas of marine conservation and the environment

 - Learn from highly respected professors, researchers, and experts in the field